 Collective Feminine Rage

 A larger collective theme that has been going on since this time last year when #MeToo first broke the silence is the core wounding of women and the feminine.
 Globally, for centuries, women have been violently raped, murdered, suppressed, controlled, burned as witches and enslaved as sex servants.
 We’ve never been truly safe.
-I’ve written about this on multiple occasions which you can find here and here.
+I’ve written about this which you can find here.

 I think a lot of women are beginning to feel the collective rage of hundreds of generations worth of suppressed trauma and fear bubbling up from beneath the surface, and that’s been building since this time last year.

 Naturally, women are taught to suppress their anger because we are supposed to be pleasing, not assertive.
 It’s not helpful that many men have yet to accept responsibility for that core wounding.

 What we, as women, have to recognize as this anger arises is that the men who have wounded us are also wounded.
 We are bathing in our trauma together.
 The only way the masculine will ever heal is to feel truly loved by the feminine.
 And the only way the feminine can collectively do that is to forgive.

 In order to forgive, however, the pain must be acknowledged.
 And that is all every woman on this planet has been waiting for, asking for, and is now demanding.
 That’s right, and it’s fair.
 But we have our own healing to do as well.